This 12-Item First Aid Kit Saved a Cyclist’s Life in Patagonia

 11. Tweezers and Safety Pins

-Tweezers removed gravel from her shin wound.
-Safety pins secured the sling when the bandage knot kept slipping.
-Small tools solve small problems that become big problems.
+The tweezers pulled gravel out of her shin wound before she closed it.
+The safety pins secured her sling when the bandage knot kept slipping loose under movement.
+Small tools that solve small problems — problems that absolutely become big problems when you can’t fix them.

 12. Emergency Instructions Card